3 days / 4 nights£450per personShared twin/double £550per personSingle room

 Prior to each ride there will be a briefing on the next day’s ride showing the map, the profile and the key climbs.
 Prior to departing each day, the team mechanic will be available to check the bikes.
 Carefully chosen lunch stops at top cycling cafes will feature on every ride.

-Arrive in Ilkley Monday afternoon / evening at the Wheatley Arms.
+Arrive in Ilkley in the afternoon / evening at the Wheatley Arms.
 Introduction to the tour in the evening and briefing on the next day’s ride.

 Wharfe Valley - Fleet Moss